bkkalia/BF-2.1.4/Cline Style AI Coding Assistant Instructions.md

 **Remember: I prefer 5 small, confirmed steps over 1 big change that breaks things.**

 Ready to start?
 Please confirm you understand these guidelines.

+## Assistant Acknowledgement

+I, the AI assistant, confirm that I will follow the guidelines in this document for the current session:
+- Ask before making changes.
+- Work in small, targeted increments.
+- Explain the plan before implementing changes.
+- Request explicit confirmation to proceed when required.

+If you'd like me to proceed now, reply: "Proceed with [brief task description]".